-13) What is the deadline for becoming an EDF shareholder in order to receive the dividend and to make the choice to receive payment in shares?
+12) What is the deadline for becoming an EDF shareholder in order to receive the interim dividend and to make the choice to receive payment in shares?

 Usually, to receive a dividend on a share, you must have acquired it by the close of markets which precedes the day on which the coupon is detached.
-For payment of the dividend with the option of payment in shares, the dividend is detached on the second trading day before the shareholder's option period.
+For payment of the interim dividend with the option in shares, the dividend is detached on the second trading day before the shareholder's option period.

-With regard to the 2020 dividend, the detached date (the "ex date") is 12 May 2021 and so you must have purchased your EDF shares by the close of trading on 11 May 2021.
-The shareholder's option period start on 14 May 2021.
+With regard to the 2021 interim dividend, the detached date (the "ex date") is 11 November 2021 and so you must have purchased your EDF shares by the close of trading on 10 November 2021.
+The shareholder's option period start on 15 November 2021.

-14) When do shareholders become full owners of these new shares?
+13) When do shareholders become full owners of these new shares?

-The (new) shares will be delivered on 7 June 2021 to the financial institutions, who will then credit the shares to the accounts of the shareholders concerned.
+The new shares will be delivered on 2 December 2021 to the financial institutions, who will then credit the shares to the accounts of the shareholders concerned.
 They are immediately available.
-The new shares will be issued with immediate dividend rights and will confer the same rights ("jouissance courante") and restrictions as existing common shares, as described in the Company's Articles of Association and the 2020 Universal Registration Document available on the Company's website.
+The new shares will be issued with immediate dividend rights and will confer the same rights ("jouissance courante") and restrictions as existing common shares, as described in the Company's articles of association and the 2020 Universal registration document available on the Company's website.

-15) What is the tax treatment on this transaction?
+14) What is the tax treatment on this transaction?